Premium starting ₹395

 So, from the list of eligibility criteria to the document preparation, here is how you can apply for your Bali tourist visa and prepare for your trip without missing a beat.

-Indian citizens willing to visit Indonesia for 30 days or more must obtain a visa on arrival.
+Indian citizens willing to visit Indonesia for up to 30 days must obtain a visa on arrival.
 It can be extended for another 30 days from the Local Immigration Office in the country.
 In that case, you can select the type of visa as per your travel purpose.
 All visa approvals are only issued by the Directorate General of Immigration.

 No, travel insurance is not mandatory to apply for a visa for Indonesia from India.
 However, it’s highly recommended to cover yourself with international travel insurance to be financially protected against any mishap during your trip to Indonesia.